Skip to main content

 As the primary driver of a generative video patch, Scrolls features numerous outputs.
 The two bottom rows of jacks are the video waveform generators.
 Each Ramp submodule provides the following outputs: Ramp (rising), Pulse, Sawtooth (falling), and Sine.

 Above the video outputs is a row of low frequency control voltage outputs.
-Each Ramp submodule features two CV outputs, labeled A and B.
+Each Ramp submodule features two LFO outputs, labeled A and B.

 Per each Ramp Submodule, a bipolar Phase potentiometer shifts the position of the generator, or controls the motion in some other way.
 The Phase value can be driven by a control voltage supplied to the CV jack.
 The incoming phase CV is multiplied by the value set with the Phase CV Depth attenuverter potentiometer.